michuW93/microsoft_azure_fundamentals/README.md

 Problems:
 * a lot of money
-* often servers were under utilized
+* often servers were under utilized (e.g take only 20% of servers resources)
 * for safety in case of disaster e.g flood, fire company need two serverrooms in different part of the world

 then we switch to <b>virtualization</b>: